What is HLR? Or Home Location Register?

 Prepaid Online Charging:

 When in roaming, a mobile subscriber is charged in real time for a call.
 This is possible because of the intelligent network.
-The mobile operator deploys charging platform, which is Camel Protocol-based.
+The mobile operator deploys the charging platform, which is Camel Protocol-based.
 The charging node is the in-home network.
 On location update, HLR sends the charging gateway address for online prepaid charging to the VLR/MSC.
 The gateway address is the global title of the charging node.